muhabgadir/CS-196-Proj2/index.md

 ### Interesting Project Parts

 This project had various aspects that one could explore.
-Using our concepts of image frquencies and signals, we are able to manipulate them to create something that looks very different to the original image.
-Specifically, I thought Hybrid images and Multiresolution blending were the most intersting aspects because I had the msot success and coolest looking images with them.
+Using our concepts of image frequencies and signals, we are able to manipulate them to create something that looks very different from the original image.
+Specifically, I thought Hybrid images and Multiresolution blending were the most interesting aspects because I had the most success and coolest looking images with them.